GSP

 AG_NUMERICAL_INT

-If no "value" binding has been set when the widget is first shown, use a built-in variable of type int (by default, a builtin variable of type double is used).
+If no "value" binding has been set when the widget is first shown, use a built-in variable of type int (by default, double is used).

 AG_NUMERICAL_EXCL

-Advise that no external changes to the value binding are expected.
-By default, the value is periodically checked and the widget is redrawn if a change is detected.
-Note that this setting only influences redraw -- external changes to the binding values are handled safely regardless.
+No external changes to the value binding are to be expected.
+This allows AG_Numerical to optimize based on exclusive access (by default, the value is checked periodically and the widget is redrawn if a change is detected).

 AG_NUMERICAL_HFILL